furodet/rand.me/vm/doc/vmarchitecture.md

   * Heap: a set of global variables
   * Stack: local variables and function parameters
   * Instruction memory: the program
+  * Exit code: set when the program terminates with an exit value

 **Virtual machine profile**